FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Experiment

 \subsection{Setups}

-\textbf{Hardware.} The experiments were conducted on 5 \texttt{NVIDIA Jetson Orin Nano} units, each equipped with 8GB of RAM, interconnected via a local area network.
+\textbf{Hardware.} The testbed consists of 5 \texttt{NVIDIA Jetson Orin Nano} \cite{orinnano} units, each equipped with 8GB CPU-GPU unified memory, interconnected via a local area network with a maximum bandwidth of 1000Mbps.

-\textbf{Models and Datasets.} We evaluated the performance of FlowSpec on 4 models within the EAGLE-2 framework, i.e., LLaMA-Chat 7B, 13B \citep{touvron2023llama} and Vicuna-v1.3 7B, 13B \citep{vicuna}.
-The weights of the draft models and base models are sourced from \url{huggingface.co}.
-The method’s performance is validated across 6 downstream tasks, i.e., multi‑turn dialogue, code generation, mathematical reasoning, instruction understanding, text summarization, and question answering.
-The associated datasets are MT‑bench \citep{mtbench}, HumanEval \citep{humaneval}, GSM8K \citep{gsm8k}, Alpaca \citep{alpaca}, CNN/Daily Mail \citep{cnn/dailtmail}, and Natural Questions \citep{natrual}, respectively.
+\textbf{Models and Datasets.} We evaluated the performance of FlowSpec on 4 LLMs within the EAGLE-2 framework, i.e., LLaMA2-Chat 7B, 13B \cite{touvron2023llama} and Vicuna-v1.3 7B, 13B \cite{vicuna}.
+The weights of the draft models and base models are sourced from Hugging Face \cite{hf}.
+The method’s performance is validated across 6 different downstream tasks, i.e., multi‑turn dialogue, code generation, mathematical reasoning, instruction understanding, text summarization, and question answering.
+The associated datasets are MT‑bench \cite{mtbench}, HumanEval \cite{humaneval}, GSM8K \cite{gsm8k}, Alpaca \cite{alpaca}, CNN/Daily Mail \cite{cnn/dailtmail}, and Natural Questions \cite{natrual}, respectively.

-\textbf{Baselines.} We compare FlowSpec against 2 representative baselines, i.e., \textit{Naive Pipeline Parallelism (Naive PP)} and \textit{PipeDec}.
-Naive PP partitions the speculative decoding model distributed across multiple devices, enabling the input data to be processed in a pipelined fashion.
-PipeDec \citep{pipedec} is a state-of-the-art method for distributed speculative decoding model that employs pipeline parallelism in resource constrained environment.
-We will show in the following that FlowSpec significantly outperforms the baselines in both inference efficiency and resource utilization.